kdubovikov/blog/_posts/2020-06-21-build-yourself-a-weathe-station-part-2.md

 mosquitto_passwd -c /etc/mosquitto/passwd mqttuser [password]
 ```

 Next, we will need to configure the server.
 On Ubuntu, the configuration file could be found at `/etc/mosquitto/conf.d/default.conf`.
-Open it using your favourite editor and set up the password authentication:
+Open it using your favorite editor and set up the password authentication:

 ```
 # disable anonymous login